 Memphis is a city steeped in history.
 It’s also a city steeped in fun facts.
-You might be amazed by some of these interesting factoids and bits of information.
+You might be amazed by some of these interesting facts about Memphis and bits of information.
 Maybe you know some of these facts, but there’s a good chance you don’t know them all.
 So whether you’re from Memphis or you’re just passing through, here are some fun and interesting facts to know about the city.

 If you were to look at a map of the United States, you’d find numerous cities named after other cities around the world.
 Athens, Florence and Dublin are just a few of these cities.
 But did you know that Memphis is named after a historical city?
 It’s true.
 Memphis got its name from Memphis, Egypt, which has been abandoned since the seventh century and is located about 12 miles south of Giza.
 However, the city lost favor after the invasion of the Roman Empire.
 By the time the Byzantine and later the Coptic periods took place, the city had become a shell of its former glory.
 Eventually, conquering Arabs dismantled many of the stone temples of Memphis to help build a new capital in the region.